thisdotrob/family-monolith/server/DEPLOY.md

 # Deployment

-This document outlines two methods for deploying the monolith backend: as a native Rust binary or as a Docker container.
-Both methods use systemd to manage the service.
+This document outlines deployment for the backend.
+It can also serve multiple web apps from `server/static/<appId>`.
+Build per app with `VITE_APP_ID=<appId> npm --prefix webapp run build` and copy to that folder.

 ---